mrinvisible0/levi9-typespeed/scoreboard/README.md

 if you wish to modify it, run

+`
-`npx babel --watch scoreboard --out-dir . --presets react-app/prod `
+npx babel --watch scoreboard --out-dir public/scoreboard --presets react-app/prod `

 and it will transpile reactJSX to the classic JS(transpiled file is imported in index.html)